uprighted-learners/ptsb-oct-23/readme.md

 ## Lessons

 We meet Monday, Wednesday, and Thursday from 6-9pm EST. Units comprise of 1-3 concepts per day and are grouped into units.
 Units typically take 1-2 weeks.
 During lessons there is a lecture including slides, live code-alongs, challenges, and collaboration sessions with other students.
+We take two 10-15 minute breaks per lesson.

 ### Units
 #### **1**: HTML & CSS